 Mental Health Experience

-I wanted to be a journalist because I love to learn about how different people live and what they think.
-I want to explore what it means to be human and how different civilisations, cultures, and modalities have sought to understand the mind.
-I've always been profoundly interested in neuroscience, evolutionary psychology, personal development, and the potential that lies in every human being.
+I wanted to be a journalist because I love to learn about how different people live and how their minds work.
+Through research, podcasts, and personal exploration, I hone into what it means to be human and how different civilisations, cultures, and modalities have understood the mind.
+I am profoundly interested in neuroscience, evolutionary psychology, personal development, and the potential that lies in every human being.

 Foundation In Counselling Skills

 In 2023, I completed a foundation in Counselling Skills at Highgate Counselling Center.
-This is where I learned the importance of letting how someone feels be what they feel, of allowing space for what someone says to be there, without immediately trying to find solutions.
-I learned about the person centered theory, psychodynamic counselling, transactional analysis, mindfulness, Gestalt, CBT, and ACT, and had the chance to practice counselling skills with my classmates.
+This is where I learned the importance of letting how someone feels be what it is - of allowing space for what someone says to be there, without immediately trying to change it.
+I learned about the person-centered theory, psychodynamic counselling, transactional analysis, mindfulness, Gestalt, CBT, and ACT, and had the chance to practice counselling skills with my classmates.

 Volunteer Work

-I currently volunteer with two mental health charities.
-I'm a helpline volunteer with No Panic, a charity which offers self-help and basic CBT for people living with panic disorders, anxiety, or OCD.
-I'm also a volunteer and team leader with Psycare, a welfare and harm reduction charity offering a 24/hour service at UK festivals.
+I am a helpline volunteer with No Panic, a charity which offers self-help and basic CBT for people living with panic disorders, anxiety, or OCD.
+I'm also a volunteer and team leader with PsyCare UK , a welfare and harm reduction charity offering a 24 hour space at UK festivals.

 I heard about how damaging having people stare at you with unseeing eyes, or walk past you without acknowledging your existence, and being constantly looked down on can be.
 One of the most important services we offered was humanity.
-Looking someone in the eye, listening to their story, using 'mmhmm' and nodding to non-verbally communicate interest, and just offering basic respect and kindness, are such simple and yet often fundamentally lacking gifts that we can offer.
+Looking someone in the eye, listening to their story, using 'mmhmm' and nodding to non-verbally communicate, and just offering basic respect and kindness are such simple and yet often fundamentally lacking gifts that we can offer.

-I also volunteer with Wake Up London, a volunteer-led mindfulness group which practices meditation in the tradition of Plum Village, founded by Zen Buddhist master Thich Nhat Hanh.
-In 2024, I had the opportunity to contribute some storytelling ideas at the marketing and social media meetings for the Being Peace team, who are hoping to purchase a property which will become the practice centre for Plum Village in the UK.
+I currently volunteer with Wake Up London, a volunteer-led mindfulness group that practices meditation in the tradition of Plum Village, founded by Zen Buddhist master Thich Nhat Hanh.
+In 2024, I had the opportunity to serve as a marketing and storytelling consultant for the Being Peace team during their fundraiser.
+It was successful, and the UK's first Plum Village retreat centre is set to open in 2026!